la2050/challenge/submit.markdown

 ### Dates

-Apply between {{ site.ENTRIES_BEING_ACCEPTED_DATE | date: "%A, %B %-d, %Y" }} (9am Pacific Time) and {{ site.ENTRY_PERIOD_ENDED_DATE | date: "%A, %B %-d, %Y" }} (midnight, Pacific Time) on this website.
+Apply between {{ site.ENTRIES_BEING_ACCEPTED_DATE | date: "%A, %B %-d, %Y" }} (9am Pacific Time) and {{ site.ENTRY_PERIOD_ENDED_DATE | date: "%A, %B %-d, %Y" }} (5pm, Pacific Time) on this website.

-Your application will go through a moderation process to ensure that it adheres to all challenge rules.
+Your application will go through a simple moderation process to ensure that it adheres to all challenge rules.
 Applications that make it through the initial vetting will be published on the My LA2050 Grants Challenge website on {{ site.ENTRIES_SHOWN_ON_THE_WEBSITE_DATE | date: "%A, %B %-d, %Y" }} to allow the public to read about and engage with the proposals.

 From {{ site.VOTES_BEING_ACCEPTED_DATE | date: "%A, %B %-d, %Y" }} (9am Pacific Time) through {{ site.VOTING_PERIOD_ENDED_DATE | date: "%A, %B %-d, %Y" }} (5pm Pacific Time), all submissions will be voted on by the public.
 Public voting will surface 50 finalists - the top 10 submissions in each goal category.
 The Goldhirsh Foundation will then select two winners from each goal category, to be announced on {{ site.WINNERS_ANNOUNCED_DATE | date: "%A, %B %-d, %Y" }}.